| Title: | Extracting and Visualizing Bayesian Graphical Models |

 evidence_thresh |

-If dashed = TRUE, users can specify the threshold for sufficient evidence for inclusion.
+If dashed = TRUE, users can specify the threshold for evidence for inclusion.
 All edges with evidence lower than |

 dashed |